ping-mee/PiXelTubes/README.md

 ### Before we start with what you need to build your own PiXelTube system here are some ideas on how to integrate those PiXelTubes.

+**DISCLAIMER:** I am not sponsored by an company/software I am mentioning.
+These are just recommendations ;)

 For the beginners or "newbies" to lighting you can use free solutions like QLC+ for a small setup.
 Only problem with QLC+ is that pixel control is a bit complex.

 If you want to be a bit more professional but don't want to pay any money you can use MA Lighting dot2.
 Still pixel control is a bit of a hassle but if you get it running it is awsome.
 There are some good online courses out there for the software.
 It is kind of semi-professional, so you have to get a bit more into the rabbit hole.